 Customers are demanding product and skills training.
-If you aren’t offering training you’re missing out on a big opportunity to help your customers.
+If you aren’t offering customer success training you’re missing out on a big opportunity to provide a sought-after service.
 In this article, Steve Penfold shares five reasons why you should invest in customer training.

 You’ve got a fantastic product or service and you have a PDF user guide on your website to tell customers how to use it.
 Job done, right?